 Program Educational Objective 1 - Have grown technically to the level sufficient to be productive in their respective industry workplace.

 Knowledge of mathematics, science, and engineering (SLO 1), conducting analysis, design, analysis, and evaluation using mathematical and engineering tools (SLOs 1, 2, 6), communication skills (SLO 3) are essential attributes to be productive in the workplace.
-Additionally, the motivation for continuous development of engineering knowledge and skills (SLO 7 is also emphasized.
+Additionally, the motivation for continuous development of engineering knowledge and skills (SLO 7) is also emphasized.

 Program Educational Objective 2 – Be capable of addressing technical problems of increasing complexity.